 Deborah Treisman’s voice can be described as calming and soothing.
 Since the goal of the podcast is to tell a story, her voice sets the scene for a relaxing listening experience.
 She speaks with an authoritative tone.

-The best way to decide is to listen to as many podcasts as you can and get a feel for the format, the host’s vocal qualities and the style in which they are presenting information.
+The best way to decide is to listen to as many podcasts as you can and get a feel for the format, the host’s vocal qualities, and the style in which they are presenting the information.

 To find the right voice for your podcast, sign up for a Voices account and hire a talented voice actor.
 If, on the other hand, you need an audio expert or musician to help shape the sound of your show, you’ll have no trouble also finding the right creative talent from among our community of podcast professionals.